MIT-OpenCompute/timy-gpu/README.md

 	`00001` + target --> moves immediate into register
 	`00010` + src/dst --> moves value in register to register
 - load
-	`00011` + src/dst --> takes address from register and loads memory into other register
+	`00011` + src/dst --> takes address from register and loads memory into other register.
+The src and dst registers must not be the same register.
 - add
 	`00100` + src/dst --> add value in src to dst and store in dst
 - mul